NikithaKunapareddy/Tiny-Agents-The-Conversational-File-Document-AI-Engine/README.md

 ---

-## �‍💻 Author

-**Nikitha Kunapareddy**

-Architecturally creative software engineer specializing in AI-powered automation, natural language interfaces, and high-performance backend systems.
-Passionate about building tools that make technology more human and accessible.

----

 ## 💬 Get Creative!

 Unleash the power of natural language to automate your desktop.
 If you can say it, Tiny-Agents can probably do it! 🚀

----

 🎉 Thank you for exploring Tiny-Agents!
 Enjoy automating your world, one command at a time.
 Happy hacking! 😃🤖✨